 A Writing Fellow is a veteran writing consultant (tutor) assigned to a specific course and its professor for a given semester.
 The fellow acts as an ally for student writers by providing individualized feedback on drafts of papers they compose for this class.

 Faculty who would like more information about this program should contact the WAC Director after reading through the information on the application form (pdf).
-Applications for Fall 2014 are due Friday, March 28, 2014.
+Applications for a Spring 2015 Fellow are due Tuesday, November 17, 2014.

 Past WAC Workshops